bvibber/mtpng/readme.md

 - mtpng @  4 threads --  2508 ms -- 3.3x
 ```

 On 32-bit ARM we don't quite beat libpng single-threaded, but multi-threaded still does well.
-Haven't tested 64-bit ARM yet.
+64-bit ARM does better, perhaps because libpng is less optimized there.
 Note this machine throttles aggressively if it heats up, making the second run of a repeat on a long file like that noticeably slower than the first.

 ```
 iPhone X